 If the scoring for risk estimation (severity or probability) differs from that in this procedure it will be documented in the RMP with a rationale justifying its use.

-Product risk assessment / System level risk assessment
+Product risk assessment / system level risk assessment

 The product risk assessment or risk traceability matrix will tie all the risks associated with the product (including components, constituents, combination product) back to each hazard and provide a summary of the risks of concern.
 This will also reference the source of the information.
 A hazard analysis may be used to meet this requirement, reference TMP-007 Hazard Analysis.